-Article 39, paragraphs (1) and (2) of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018 and 70/2019) further define the Armed Forces of the Republic of Croatia:
+Article 39, paragraphs 1 and 2 of the Defence Act (Official Gazette No. 73/2013, 75/2015, 27/2016, 110/2017, 30/2018, 70/2019 and 155/2023) further define the Armed Forces of the Republic of Croatia:

-- "(1) The Armed Forces protect the sovereignty and independence of the Republic of Croatia and protect its territorial integrity. - (2) The Armed Forces may, subject to the conditions stipulated in the Constitution, international treaties and law: - participate in peace support operations, crisis response operations, humanitarian operations and other activities abroad; - provide support in the defence of allies in the case of armed attack against one or more of them in accordance with concluded international treaties: - take part in joint efforts of the European Union, in the spirit of solidarity, should any member be exposed to a terrorist attack or fall victim of a natural or man-provoked disaster; - be used as an assistance to the institutions of civil authorities, organizations and services designated for protection and rescue, and to the population in the case of disasters and great accidents, search and rescue, transport of injured or sick persons, including an emergency medical flight; - secure immovable property owned by the Republic of Croatia handled by the Office of the President of the Republic of Croatia and used in the function of the President of the Republic.
+- "(1) The Armed Forces protect the sovereignty and independence of the Republic of Croatia and protect its territorial integrity. - (2) The Armed Forces may, subject to the conditions stipulated in the Constitution, international treaties and law: - participate in peace support operations, crisis response operations, humanitarian operations and other activities abroad; - render assistance in the defence of allied states in the case of armed attack against one or more of them in accordance with concluded international treaties;

+- participate in joint efforts of the European Union, in the spirit of solidarity, should any member state be exposed to a terrorist attack or had been the victim of a natural or by human activity provoked disaster; - be used as an assistance to the institutions of civil authorities, organizations and services designated for protection and rescue, and to the population in the case of disasters and major accidents, search and rescue, transport of injured or sick persons, including emergency medical flight; - secure real estate, owned by the Republic of Croatia handled by the Office of the President of the Republic of Croatia and used in the function of the President of the Republic.

-Article 46 Paragraph (1) of the Defence Act regulates the use of the Armed Forces, as follows:
+Article 46 Paragraph 1 of the Defence Act regulates the use of the Armed Forces, as follows: